 - If you can master telling people very little about yourself but make them think you’re telling them a lot, then you’re golden.

 - It’s better to forgive too quickly than to hold onto something that you can’t change.
 It only hurts you.
 Learning to forgive people and situations that hurt you the most leaves you with the most weightless feeling.

 - You don’t have to be perfect.
 It will ruin so many things for yourself when you try to live up to everyone’s expectations about you.
 You’re doing your best and what you believe is right for you and that’s all that matters.

 I do believe that my twentieth year was the best year of my life.
 I lost a lot, but I gained a lot too and what I gained outweighs what I lost.
-I feel like my anxiety was worse this year but that means I got to learn how to manage it and I’ve even made some blogger friends that relate to me when I felt so alone in it.
-This year was also a year of a lot of firsts for me that were really fun and exciting for me.
+My anxiety was worse this year but that means I got to learn how to manage it, and I’ve even made some blogger friends that relate to me when I felt so alone in it.
+This year was also a year of a lot of firsts for me that was really fun and exciting for me.
 So, I have high hopes for my twenty-first year, I’m feeling confident and optimistic about it.

 What would be something that you’d want to tell your younger self now?
 Would you want to tell your younger self-anything?
 Or do you think that takes away personality development?